ctreffe/alfred/docs/source/howto_exp.rst

 2. You can access data from other sessions of the same experiment.
 3. You can access data from other experiments.

-To really utilize 2) and 3), alfred needs to work with a database, which can be done either by using a *mongo_saving_agent* (see :doc:`howto_config`), or by runninf your experiment on Mortimer (https://github.com/ctreffe/mortimer).
+To utilize 2) and 3) to their full extent, alfred needs to work with a database, which can be done either by using a *mongo_saving_agent* (see :doc:`howto_config`), or by running your experiment on Mortimer (https://github.com/ctreffe/mortimer).
-For 3), you also need to know the experiment ID of the experiment from which you want to query data.
+For 3), you also need to know the experiment ID of the experiment from which you want to query data, which means you have to either be their author or ask the author.

 The interfaces for dynamic content are, in large parts, provided by the :class:`.ExperimentSession` object.
-So, you will need access to this object when writing sections and pages (or when you derive new elements).
+You will need access to this object when writing sections and pages (or when you derive new elements).
 For this purpose, we provide a number of hooks, which can be utilized in the "class style" of writing sections and pages.
 Our documentation